 Now that you understand the product on offer, here’s where investors might start to get interested.
 This is a high-margin SaaS product that is seeing strong rates of adoption, and as investors we love nothing more than a company that tells you exactly how they plan to make money.
 Check out this “anatomy of an enterprise deal” noting:

 So if you’re one of their US-based sales team that’s selling things directly to test providers, the case for adoption is pretty clear cut.
 This is why they already have a market penetration of 1.5% in their leading market, the United States (expected to exceed 3% by end of fiscal year).
-They claim that there are no competing solutions that have the clinical validation they do (yet) and their leading competitor is “visual assessment”, something that even some of our MBAs are able to do competently.
+They claim that there are no competing solutions that have the clinical validation they do (yet) and their leading competitor is “visual assessment”.
 We say “yet” because these margins are just begging for some new entrants:

 Remember how we talked about “run rate”?
 Well the acronym ARR stands for “Annual Recurring Revenue” which is just another way of saying “run rate”.
 The information seen above shows us just how profitable it is to sell enterprise cloud-based software or SaaS.
 So how big is the Total Addressable Market (TAM)?
 Take a look:

 An important point to make here is that the United States has certain regulatory requirements for test providers to measure breast density and report that to patients.
 32 states mandate that test providers report breast density, and there’s actually something called the “Mammography Quality Standards Act” or MQSA which mandates that sites adhere to certain quality standards by January 1st, 2018, otherwise they will be fined or even closed down.
 Again, this thing is practically selling itself.